 - 3. Lead the students to the baptistry in your church.
-Introduce the pastor. - 4.
+Introduce the pastor or church leader. - 4.
 Let the pastor talk about what baptism is, what it means, and who can be baptized.
 Show the students the baptistry tank.
 If it is empty, let students go down into the baptistry and see it for themselves. - 5.
 Thank the pastor and return to class.
-Transition to the lesson.

-In our lesson today, the most unique person of all is baptized: Jesus!
-But Jesus does not get baptized in order to show that He is a Christian or to show that He has repented of His sin; Jesus is God's holy Son.
-Jesus has no sin.
-Let's go to our Bible time to find out why Jesus was baptized.
+Transition to the Bible study.
+In this session, we will learn about Jesus' baptism.
+He is the perfect Son of God, so He didn't need to be saved from sin.
+He didn't get baptized to show He had become a believer.
+Let's go to our Bible time to find out why Jesus was baptized and what His baptism means for everyone else.